tmathmeyer/impulse/README.md

 cd {{PROJECTS DIRECTORY}}
 impulse init
 ```
-You may then take any rules defined in the rules directory and bring them into your projects directory.

 ## Directory Layout
 Like the previously mentioned tools, impulse treats some directory as the ```$ROOT```, and all projects are contained somewhere within this directory.
 For the sake of example in this readme, we will assume that ```$ROOT = ~/src```.